top of page

 Voltage sensitive relay wiring diagram

-B2B chargers are devices that take the power coming from the alternator and then boost or reduce that power in a controlled manner, depending on what is needed.
-This is known as intelligent charging.
+B2B chargers are devices that take the power coming from the alternator and then boost or reduce that power in a controlled manner, depending on the status of your leisure battery.

 B2B charger wiring diagram

-Determining the correct size DC-to-DC charger is a little tricky, to help we built a DC-to-DC charger calculator which will help you figure out exactly which smart charger you need depending on your alternator and battery bank.
+Determining the correct size split charger is a little tricky, as it depends on alternator current output and maximum battery charge current.
+Our DC-to-DC charger calculator will help you figure out exactly which smart charger you need depending on your alternator and battery bank.

 DC-to-DC charger calculator

-Determining the alternator's current output can be crucial for choosing the right DC to DC charger.
-Here’s how you can find it:
+Determining the alternator's current output is crucial for choosing the right DC to DC charger:

 1. Check the label on your alternator, which usually lists its current rating in amps (A).